 ITS PMO Templates

-The UConn ITS PMO provides a number of templates to standardize the delivery of your projects.
-In the collapsible menus below, you will find a brief description of all the available templates used for each phase of the project.
-Download and view these templates by clicking the link provided in each phase.
+The UConn ITS PMO provides many templates to standardize the delivery of your projects.
+In the collapsible menus below, you will find a brief description of all the templates used for the different phases of the project.
+We also included an Other Useful Templates section for new tools that we find to be useful.
+Download and view these templates by clicking the link provided in each collapsible menu.

 Initiation Phase